-- Have students write a self-eulogy of what they want to be remembered for as a warm-up to writing the About Me page. - Have them pretend to be the person/employer/teacher who will read the portfolio and make a list of everything that the person thinks is important. - Do the exercise in this chapter "evaluate these welcome pages." - Have students sit in groups and finish the sentence, "I feel like an imposter when..." - Work in groups and write an about me of a fictitious student that includes examples of each of the career competencies. - Give them a page of thesis statements and have them evaluate them. - Have students take the strengths and/or values assessment and then discuss in groups these questions: What about your strength sets you apart?
+- Have students write a self-eulogy of what they want to be remembered for as a warm-up to writing the About Me page. - Have them pretend to be the person/employer/teacher who will read the portfolio and make a list of everything that the person thinks is important. - Do the exercise in this chapter "evaluate these welcome pages." - · Have students sit in groups and finish the sentence, "I feel like an imposter when..." - Work in groups and write an about me of a fictitious student that includes examples of each of the career competencies. - After students write their About Me, have them run it through a word cloud generator and see what dominant words emerge.
+Discuss if that is the intended impression. - Give them a page of thesis statements and have them evaluate them. - Have students take the strengths and/or values assessment and then discuss in groups these questions: What about your strength sets you apart?
 Can you give an example of how you have demonstrated your strength in a way that might interest a future employer? - Watch Good Communication 101: Mirroring, Jargon, Hifalutin Words by Alan Alda and talk about specialized language and how it can help and hinder communication.
 Discuss times that someone talked in a way that you didn't understand.
 Reflect on your own writing and how you might use words that will make it difficult for your reader to connect with what you know. - Watch Sharing Science Through Story by Fergus McAuliffe and discuss the importance of using audience-appropriate language.